victimofleisure/FauveEdit/README.md

 * Video export
 * Parallel processing to improve render speed

-More recently the application was ported to Direct2D for improved scaling performance and quality.
+in 2025 the application's view was ported from GDI to Direct2D 1.1 for improved scaling performance and quality.
+Consequently Windows 7 SP1 is the oldest supported version.

+The code compiles cleanly in Visual Studio 2012 and 2019.
+Wrapper classes for ID2D1DeviceContext are included.

 # Links